2 oz white rum

 Balancing the Hemingway

 Proper balance in a Hemingway Daiquiri is a matter of opinion (and I disagree with Hemingway's).
-I stand by the proportions I list here, but feel free to tweak them find your personal perfect Hemingway.
+I stand by the proportions I list here, but feel free to tweak them to find your personal perfect Hemingway.

 The primary area of disagreement centers around the simple syrup and maraschino proportions.
 Some recipes leave simple syrup out entirely to preserve some measure of Hemingway’s original preferences.
 But as I alluded to above, I am less concerned with that.
 I think simple syrup is essential.
 It helps to soften the sharply pungent maraschino and build a bridge between it and the citrus.